Camp of Diocletian: Background

 During the Crisis of the Third Century, Palmyra broke away from Rome to form the short-lived Palmyrene Empire.
 The city was recaptured by Aurelian in 272 and, following another unsuccessful rebellion, it was sacked by the Romans in 273.

 Following the Roman reconquest, the city was re-fortified with a new set of city walls enclosing a much smaller area.
 It lost its former importance as a semi-independent trading centre, instead becoming a key military outpost.
 This is reflected in Palmyra's virtual disappearance from the historical literature; it is listed in the Notitia Dignitatum, a late-4th century record of imperial offices, merely as the base of the Legio I Illyricorum.

 Description of the site

-The area known today as the Camp of Diocletian was a group of buildings that spanned an area of 4 hectares (9.9 acres) in an enclosure in the western end of the city.
-It was built on a hill separated from the town proper by a small wall.
-The hill was located at the far end of the city's Grand Colonnade from the Temple of Bel.
-The complex was laid out around two colonnaded streets, the via praetoria and the via principalis, that intersected at right angles at a tetrapylon.
-The via praetoria axis started at the Praetorian Gate and led to the top of the hill where the principia, or the military headquarters, was built.
-Within the principia, and located at the highest point in the complex was the so-called "temple of the standards," where the legion's standards were probably kept.

 The complex may also have included barracks rooms for the soldiers, though it is unclear whether the Roman forces in Palmyra were actually quartered there.
 They may alternatively have lodged in the city while the "camp" may have functioned as legionary headquarters.
 The area also enveloped the pre–existing Temple of Allat.
 The overall design of the site is similar to that of a contemporary camp at Luxor in Egypt and also has similarities with the palace at Antioch and Diocletian's Palace in Split – a sign of how militarised Roman architecture had become in the unsettled climate of the late 3rd century.